MicrosoftDocs/SupportArticles-docs/Teams/phone-system/direct-routing/microsoft-sip-response-codes-503.md

 # SIP response code 503

-This article lists combinations of SIP 503 and Microsoft response codes, the corresponding error messages, and actions that you can take.
+This article provides troubleshooting information for various combinations of SIP 503 and Microsoft response codes.

 ## 10320 503 Bot is unreachable or unable to answer before timeout

 - Microsoft response code: 10320
 - SIP response code: 503
-- Error message: **Bot is unreachable or unable to answer before timeout**
 - Suggested actions:
   - If the bot is provided by Microsoft, such as the built-in call recording, [contact Microsoft Support](https://support.microsoft.com/contactus).
   - If the bot is your own bot or from a third-party provider, work with the bot provider to verify that the bot is set up correctly.